A geometric one-fluid model of superfluid helium-4: A geometric one-fluid model

 where the conjugate variables are eventually identified with the derivatives of entropy with respect to the state variables.
 When the dissipation potential is convex and satisfies a degeneracy condition, entropy is raised while conserving the energy \cite{kraaj,go,og}.
 Gradient dynamics can be seen as a framework for irreversible evolution that is consistent with the second law of thermodynamics.
 Another point of view is that the most probable trajectory of a stochastic system obeying a large deviation principle has the form of gradient dynamics \cite{mielke-potential}.

-To better see how energy is transferred to the internal energy while raising entropy and keeping the total energy constant, we use gradient dynamics in the energetic representation \cite{dv,be,pof2021}.
+To better see how energy is transferred to the internal energy while raising entropy and keeping the total energy constant, we use gradient dynamics in a specific form suitable when entropy density is among the state variables \cite{dv}.
+This formulation gives similar results as the Single-Generator Formalism \cite{be} and can be seen as special case of generalized gradient dynamics \cite{pof2021}.
 For a Rayleigh dissipation potential

-where the energetic conjugate variables are identified with the derivatives of energy, $\xx^\dagger = \frac{\delta E}{\delta \xx}$, and $\rrr$ is the density of the dissipation potential, the irreversible evolution of the state variables $\xx = (\qq,s)$ reads
+where the energetic conjugate variables are identified with the derivatives of energy, $\xx^\ddagger = \frac{\delta E}{\delta \xx}$, and $\rrr$ is the density of the dissipation potential, the irreversible evolution of the state variables $\xx = (\qq,s)$ reads